arif-bashar/gta-scheduler/README.md

 ## Lab Scheduling Tool for the Department Chair of Computer Science at Middle Tennessee State University
 --> This app is live [here](https://gtascheduler.netlify.app/)

---> Main scheduling algorithm can be found in helper/ directory
+--> Main scheduling algorithm can be found in src/helper/ directory

---> A sample of what the "List of GTAs" excel file should look like is in the example/ directory
+--> An example of what the "List of GTAs" excel file should look like is in the src/example/ directory

 ## __________________________________________